Acquiring Your Visa

 Step 1: 4 months before placement- check to make sure you know where your passport is and that it is valid for 6 months after your placement concludes.
 If not, please renew it.

 Step 2: 3 months before placement- fill in the Online Visa Form and upload a clear copy of your passport to your Participant Portal.
+Any holidays or travel plans 3/4 weeks before your placement start date may affect your visa application.
+Please get in touch to discuss this further.

 Step 3: 2.5 months before placement- SLV.Global will submit your details to Sri Lankan Immigration.
 Once your application has been approved, they’ll email us with a fax with your name on it which allows you to continue your application.

 Step 4: 3 /4 weeks before placement- we’ll email you a copy of the visa fax.
 Congrats!
-You can now submit the fax, with the rest of your documents and apply for your Entry Visa (see how below)
+You can now submit the fax, with the rest of your documents and apply for your Entry Visa (see how below) If you have any holiday / travel plans during this time it will affect your visa application - you may need to apply in person.
+See below for more details.

 Step 5: 1 week before placement- you should now have your Entry visa.
 Please photocopy it, the photo page of your passport and the visa fax and pack those to take with you.